 Gap insurance isn't required in Texas, in fact, the state prohibits a gap waiver being a requirement of a car lease or loan.
 However, a gap insurance policy can provide valuable coverage for drivers with new vehicles, in the event your car is totaled or stolen.

 If that happened, your gap waiver would cover any remaining payments on your car loan or lease that exceed your car's actual cash value, or the amount you would normally receive in an accident.
 If you're shopping for gap insurance, we recommend familiarizing yourself with Texas' consumer protection laws and the companies legally allowed to offer coverage in the state.

 Gap insurance, also called a gap waiver or debt cancellation agreement, works in Texas much like it does in any other state.
 When you buy or lease a new car, the car depreciates in value quickly over the first few years, meaning the amount of money you owe on the vehicle is often greater than its value.

-You can buy gap insurance in Texas either from an insurance company or through the dealership where you purchased your car as a standalone policy.
+You can buy gap insurance in Texas either from an insurance company or through your dealership as a standalone policy.
 Not all insurers are authorized to offer gap insurance in Texas, but we recommend first getting quotes from your auto insurance company.
 Coverage directly from insurers is often less-expensive—often around several dollars per month—particularly if the coverage is added to an existing policy.
 Just make sure the gap waiver covers all forms of loss, such as:

 - All accidents